dmxking512/HyperVCluser-VMCreator/README.md

 - Enter the hard disk size (Numeic Value only in GB)

 Host Node
 - Prompt for which Node the VM should be started on.

+Launch Console
+- Do you want to connect to the VM console? (yes/no)